mdjmplugin/mobile-dj-manager/readme.txt

 == Installation ==

-Automated Installation
+<strong>Automated Installation</strong>

-1. Login to your WordPress administration screen and select the "Plugins" -> "Add New" from the menu
+1. Login to your WordPress administration screen and select "Plugins" -> "Add New" from the menu
 3. Enter "Mobile DJ Manager" into the Search Plugins text box and hit Enter
 4. Click "Install Now" within the Mobile DJ Manager plugin box
 5. Activate the plugin once installation is completed

-Manual Installation
+<strong>Manual Installation</strong>

 Once you have downloaded the plugin zip file, follow these simple instructions to get going;